Pakistan fruit cargo opens corridor to Russia via Iran

 The project to develop Shahid Beheshti Port in Chabahar started in 2007 through an investment that officials previously said already amounted to $1 billion.

+Iran's President Hassan Rouhani inaugurated Shahid Beheshti port in the southeastern city of Chabahar in early December.

-The annual cargo tonnage of the port has now almost tripled to reach 8.5 million tons.
+The annual cargo tonnage of the port has now almost tripled to reach as high as 8.5 million tons.

 It can also accommodate 100,000-tonne ships – what officials say can help promote the country’s international trade activities.

-The overall development project is planned in four phases and is expected to bring the port's total annual cargo capacity to 82 million tons.
+The overall development project is planned in four phases and is expected to bring the port's total annual cargo capacity to 82 million tonnes.

 Tehran plans to use Chabahar for transshipment to Afghanistan and Central Asia.

-India, Iran and Afghanistan signed an agreement to give Indian goods, heading for Central Asia and Afghanistan, preferential treatment and tariff reductions at Chabahar.
+India, Iran and Afghanistan have signed an agreement to give Indian goods, heading toward Central Asia and Afghanistan, preferential treatment and tariff reductions at Chabahar.

 Chabahar provides India with an easier land-sea route to Afghanistan.
 The Indian government has committed $500 million to Chabahar, with an aim to join an increasingly important transport corridor to resource-rich regional countries.